zvada/technology/docs/software/git-software-development.md

 If you've never contributed to this project on GitHub before, do the following steps first:

 1. Using the GitHub web interface, fork the repo you wish to contribute to.
-2. Make a clone of your forked repo on your local machine.&lt;pre class="screen"&gt;
+2. Make a clone of your forked repo on your local machine.

+        :::console
+        [user@client ~ ] $ git clone <git@github.com>:%RED%<USERNAME/PROJECT>%ENDCOLOR%

+    !!! note
-git clone <git@github.com>:*USERNAME*/*PROJECT*&lt;/pre&gt; NOTE: If you get a "Permission denied" error, your public key may not be set up with GitHub -- please see the "Getting shell access to GitHub" section above.
+        If you get a "Permission denied" error, your public key may not be set up with GitHub -- please see the "Getting shell access to GitHub" section above.

         If you get some other error, [the GitHub page on SSH](https://help.github.com/categories/ssh/) may contain useful information on troubleshooting.

 Once you have your local repo, do the following: